MattinAI/langflow-client/README.md

 ### License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MPL License - see the LICENSE file for details.